-Texas Woman's University requires at least 120 semester hours to graduate with a bachelor's degree.
-If students would like to graduate in less time than normal, they can choose the accelerated degree program.
-Texas Woman's University does accept transfer credits.
+Texas Woman's University requires a minimum of 120 semester hours to graduate with a bachelor's degree.

+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
+Texas Woman's University accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Texas Woman's University has a summer session, so students can earn credits during the summer.

-Around 48% of students who started college at Texas Woman's University finish the requirements for graduation within six years.
+NOTE: Around 48% of students who start college at Texas Woman's University graduate within six years.

 Texas Woman's University offers an orientation program before the start of fall classes to prepare new students for college life.

 |AP Credit Accepted||√|

 |IB Credits Accepted||√|

 Reminder: Texas Woman's University may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Texas Woman's University has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.